 For all developments with CHFA funding, or other funds administered by CHFA, construction observation is required by an assigned CHFA Field Observer.
 For all developments funded through tax credit equity only - both 9% and 4%, CHFA staff may periodically visit the development to conduct on-site observations of the construction process.
-Observations may occur at any time within the duration of the construction process, up to the placed-in-service date, or up to the execution of the IRS Form 8609.
-The observations will confirm compliance with the Standards.
-In addition, as-built drawings and Specifications reflecting compliance with the Standards, prepared by the GC, and verified/approved by the architect, shall be submitted prior to the execution of the IRS Form 8609.
+Observations may occur at any time within the duration of the construction process.
+In addition, as-built drawings and Specifications reflecting compliance with the Standards, prepared by the GC, and verified/approved by the architect, shall be submitted prior to the execution of the IRS Form 8609 and/or Release of Retainage.